4. Run via GitHub Actions

 GitHub has a detailed explanation of every keyword in the workflow on this page.

 Now that we have all the requirements installed, let’s run the code.
-Let’s name this step Run scraper we will run the notebook using the pipenv jupyter execute scrape.ipynb command.
+Let’s name this step Run scraper since we will run the notebook using the pipenv jupyter execute scrape.ipynb command.

 name: Scrape